Related content section

 James now retired was a member of St Mark's College Council and deputy chairman.
 James additionally has a long-term experience in management of substantial investment funds.
 He lives with his family in a heritage listed house.

-I am the current President of the Tailem Bend Netball Club.
-I have held the position of Vice President of Netball Operations for the Oakdale Netball Club.
-I am a life member of the River Murray Netball Association.
-I am also a life member of the Toronto Amateur Swimming Club.
-I am a past committee member on the technical committee for the Stockfeed Manufacturers Council of Australia.
+Jo is the current President of the Tailem Bend Netball Club, has held the position of Vice President of Netball Operations for the Oakdale Netball Club and is a life member of the River Murray Netball Association.
+She is also a life member of the Toronto Amateur Swimming Club and a past committee member on the technical committee for the Stockfeed Manufacturers Council of Australia.

-My business history is owner and operator of Meningie Fodder (Stockfeed Manufacturers) for 37 years, which we have now retired from.
-I am married to Steven and we have three adult children Jenna, Georgia and Danielle.
+Jo's business history is owner and operator of Meningie Fodder (Stockfeed Manufacturers) for 37 years, which she has retured with her husband Steve.
+Jo has three adult children Jenna, Georgia and Danielle.

 Catherine lives and works in the Southern Flinders Ranges.
 Her interest in building technology and built history developed during studies for Diploma of Interior Decoration.
 More recent University studies in Diploma of Sustainable Living have presented the flip side of development and settlement.
 Catherine is keen to continue exploring how governance and trends affect how natural history and built history are preserved and maintained.